tweag/chainsail/app/client/README.md

 The `pages/api` directory is mapped to `/api/*`.
 Files in this directory are treated as [API routes](https://nextjs.org/docs/api-routes/introduction) instead of React pages.

+### Firebase

+Make sure to copy your [firebase](https://firebase.google.com/) credentials to the project directory for the login to work properly.
+Firebase admin configuration information should be placed in `firebase-admin-secrets.json` and client configuration in` .env.local`.
+The desired interface for `.env.local` is given in` .env.local.example`.

 ### Learn More

 To learn more about Next.js, take a look at the following resources: